gromacs/gromacs/docs/gmxapi/userguide/usage.rst

 should be descended from (and catchable as) :class:`gmxapi.exceptions.Error`.
 Additional status messages can be acquired through the :ref:`gmxapi logging` facility.
-Unfortunately, some errors occurring in the GROMACS library are not yet recoverable at the Python level, and much of the standard GROMACS terminal output is not yet accessible through Python.
+Unfortunately, some errors occurring in the |Gromacs| library are not yet recoverable at the Python level, and much of the standard |Gromacs| terminal output is not yet accessible through Python.
-If you find a particularly problematic scenario, please file a GROMACS bug report.
+If you find a particularly problematic scenario, please file a |Gromacs| bug report.

-During installation, the *gmxapi* Python package becomes tied to a specific GROMACS installation.
+During installation, the *gmxapi* Python package becomes tied to a specific
+|Gromacs| installation.
-If you would like to access multiple GROMACS installations from Python, build and install *gmxapi* in separate :ref:`virtual environments <gmxapi venv>`.
+If you would like to access multiple |Gromacs| installations from Python, build and install *gmxapi* in separate :ref:`virtual environments <gmxapi venv>`.